ProReNata/VueRestResource/README.md

 # VueRestResource

-Rest HTTP resource management for Vue.js and Vuex projects.
+VueRestResource is a Rest HTTP resource management for Vue.js and Vuex projects.
+This library integrates Vuex and the server data in a powerful way.

+The goal of this library is to reduce boilerplate, simplify synchronise server and client data (in Vuex), take decisions so the workflow is more predictable.

 ---